 The Bachelor of Science in Electrical Engineering is a four-year program, starting in the fall semester of the student’s first year and planned to end in the summer semester of the student’s fourth year.
 Electrical engineers study, model, analyze, and design the electrical and electronic systems on which modern society relies.
 The curriculum includes a solid foundation in mathematics, science, and engineering principles.
 Students in this program take courses in analog and digital circuit design, electronics, electromagnetics, signal processing, communications, power systems, control systems, embedded computer systems, and engineering design.

-Visit the Course Catalog for information about program requirements.
+View the Course Catalog below for information about program requirements.
 For an overview of the year-by-year experience in the Bachelor of Science in Electrical Engineering program, see "What You'll Learn" below.

 High Value Degree